Learn how to connect to and extend your board's capacitive sensors

 Adhesive copper tape is convenient and easily sticks on walls or other flat surfaces.
 It doesn't allow you to be as creative as Electric Paint does, but if you need to create reliable straight connections, then the tape does an excellent job.
 As the tape is self-adhesive, it's straightforward to apply, it sticks well on surfaces and it conducts electricity just like a wire.
 You can also secure the connection by cold soldering the board onto the copper tape.
 Copper tape is a great option if you want to run a long distance from your board to an Electric Paint sensor.

 Step 4 Magnet

-Magnets are a great one to try, and they will allow you to easily remove your Touch Board or Pi Cap in and out of your Electric Paint interface.
+Magnets are a great one to try, and they will allow you to easily remove your Touch Board in and out of your Electric Paint interface.
 You can find a range of small magnets from lots of places, we like e-Magnets.

 Step 5 Ring terminals

 The electrodes are conveniently sized for M3 hardware.
 If your project is mounted into a permanent installation, you can easily fit some M3 screws or spacers through the electrodes to attach the board.
 Combine your screws with some ring terminals, nuts, and bolts, and you got yourself a very robust set-up!
 Using ring terminals is excellent when you are considering a set-up with wood or walls that need to last a bit longer.

 Crocodile clips benefit from being super easy to attach and detach off the electrodes, which is practical for quick prototyping.
 While they aren't the most stable of the methods discussed so far, they also don't leave any traces and are applied in a matter of seconds.
 They are convenient for situations where you just want to quickly connect to your electrodes.